esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 Paul captures this in Ephesians 2:4-5:

-> "But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved."
+> "But God is so rich in mercy, and he loved us so much, that even though we were dead because of our sins, he gave us life when he raised Christ from the dead.
+(It is only by God's grace that you have been saved!)"
 >
-> — Ephesians 2:4-5 (The Message)
+> — Ephesians 2:4-5 (NLT)

 Made us alive.
 Not "helped us get a little better."
 Not "gave us a boost."
 Made us alive.